 Get In Touch With Our Team

-At UK Law, we can help to answer any questions you may have about NHS medical negligence claims.
-Are you looking specifically for advice on claims against the NHS?
-If so, our panel of lawyers can advise on any queries you may have about this specific type of claim.
+At UK Law, we can help to answer any questions you may have about the requirements for making valid NHS medical negligence claims.
+Are you looking specifically for advice on questions such as ‘how can I make successful claims against the NHS?’ if you have evidence to support this type of claim?
+If so, our advisors can answer any queries you may have about this specific type of claim.

 You’re more than welcome to get in touch with us for free specialist advice.
 You can contact us online through our live chat service or by filling in our claim online form.
 Alternatively, you can reach us on the phone by calling 020 3870 4868